PengWei98/pa1/README.md

 When the function is called, I will choose the type for each arguments.
 And I also checked the whether the function has already defined.

 ![image-20220413234406028](/Users/pengwei/Library/Application Support/typora-user-images/image-20220413234406028.png)

+Explanation: Some of the functions are too hard for me.
+Acctually, for some features like resursive function or global variable,  the code can be compliled into WASM but there are some runtime error when running WASM.
+And the resource on the internet about WASM are so rare so it's really hard for me to find the solutions.
+I will try my best to solve it.